 A Letter from Lysa

 I’m so glad you’re visiting my little space here on the internet.
 I very much wish we were sitting down at my kitchen table drinking coffee together right now.
-I’d be drinking decaf coffee with vanilla oat milk (yes, I gave up caffeine and yes, I’m still sad about it).
+I’d be drinking my coffee with vanilla oat milk.
 I’d probably offer you a zillion choices of creamers because hospitality makes me happy.
 And I’d most certainly overshare because processing all things about life with you would be a dream.

 But there are a few other things I want to tell you before reading my bio.
 My family has been through a lot.
 That’s why I have a deep love of God’s Word that healed my mind, Jesus who rescued my soul, and Christian counseling that helped the shattered parts of my heart be reshaped in a more whole and healthy way.